Marketing today is no longer about pushing messages to a broad audience and hoping they resonate.

 It is mainly due to their poor strategies.
 To achieve successful results, you must conduct a detailed customer analysis.

-Let's see some ways where customer analysis can benefit the sales and marketing teams:
+Let's see some ways in which customer analysis can benefit the sales and marketing teams:

 Exposes the behavior of customers